bbrk24/Trilangle/README.md

 Note that the input functions push to the stack, but the output functions do not pop from it.

+## Debugging

+When run with the `-d` flag, the interpreter enters "debug mode."
+Before executing each instruction, it prints the location of the IP and the opcode that it is pointing at, and it waits for you to press enter before continuing.

 ## Sample Programs

 Here are some simple programs I've written.